 Relationships between age and lesion prevalence were also analyzed.
 The proportion of fish that had CHV was calculated for each age class at all stations (Figure 3-11).
 DIF shows a greater increase with age pre-discharge, compared to post-discharge, suggesting the cumulative impact of remaining toxicants thought to induce this lesion has decreased over time.
-The other station does not show obvious increases in severity with age.
+OS does not show obvious increases in severity with age.

 To further assess the impact of changes in age on hydropic vacuolation prevalence, the percentage of fish at each station in each year that showed some degree of hydropic vacuolation was divided by the average age of fish for that year at that station.
 This generated an age-corrected index for the presence of hydropic vacuolation (Figure 3-12).
-The overall stable downward trend for DIF, with some inter-annual variability, was maintained, with DIF in 2022 showing the lowest value yet recorded (3%).
+The overall stable downward trend for DIF, with some inter-annual variability, was maintained, with CHV absent at DIF in 2023.
+OS remained within the variability of recent years.